 Welcome to the BCBL.
 Let’s get going!!!

-Press XXX to continue or YYY to go back…[practice??]
+Press XXX to continue or YYY to go back…

-During many parts of this experiment you will need to keep your eyes focused on the center of the fixation cross shown below.
+In this experiment you generally need to keep your focus on the center of the fixation cross shown below.

 [+ Fixation cross]

+Press XXX to continue or YYY to go back

 Your gaze will be monitored using an eyetracker.
 Let’s calibrate it now!!

+Press XXX to continue or YYY to go back

 Please move your eyes to the center of each dot that appears.

-Press XXX to continue or YYY to go back…
+Press XXX to start calibration or YYY to go back…

-[Calibration; Validation sequence begins – adjust calibration dot spread]
+[Calibration; Validation sequence begins – Note to C/M: adjust calibration dot spread towards screen center!!]

+Yay!
+Now the eyetracker is calibrated!
+You get 50¢ [sound – what about the rapper?]

-Press XXX to continue or YYY to go back…
+Press XXX to continue or YYY to go back

-Now the eyetracker is calibrated, you’ll see the fixation cross is red.
-But when you properly fixate the cross it will soon turn white .
-If fixation is broken, the fixation cross will turn red and you’ll hear a warning sound.
+Now, the computer knows where you are looking!! [pic].
+During the experiment the fixation cross will turn red when you forget to fixate the cross and you will hear a mean sound .
+But when you fixate properly the cross will turn white .
 Try it out!

-[Policing will start with fixation cross on screen]
+[Policing starts with red-white fixation cross on screen]

 Press XXX to continue or YYY to go back…

-Sometimes, the eyetracker can lose track of your eyes due to even small head or body movements.
-Try to stay still !
-In this case, the cross will remain red even when you fixate .
-If this happens for more than XX seconds, the calibration sequence will automatically restart to get you back on track.
+Sometimes, the eyetracker loses track of your eyes because you make even small head or body movements.
+Then, the cross will turn red even when you try to fixate and the calibration sequence will automatically restart to get you back on track.
+You will lose time and money .
+So, please, please, try to stay still !

 Now let’s collect some data!!

-All that’s required is to fixate the cross.
+This time, you just need to fixate the cross.

 Press XXX to continue …